mscoutermarsh/scrum_yo/README.md

 ## Authentication

-You'll be asked to login to GitHub your first time using ScrumYo.
-This creates an OAuth token to be used for subsequent logins.
-The OAuth token is saved to your ```~/.netrc``` file.
+You'll be asked to login to GitHub your first use (even works with two-factor auth!).
+An OAuth token to be used for subsequent logins.
+The token is saved to your ```~/.netrc``` file.

 ## Contributing :heart: :purple_heart: :green_heart: